YueQiu/srccon-style-guide-discussion/README.md

 This is a style guide collection built on top of Alan Palazzolo's 2014 SRCCON note.

-## What is a style guide?

-A style guide creates standards and best practices for a system or set of decisions that are otherwise subjective.
+"A style guide creates standards and best practices for a system or set of decisions that are otherwise subjective." -- Alan Palazzolo

-### The style of what?

 This is primiraly a style guide collection of digital interfaces, visualizations and interactives.